dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

   name: dash0-monitoring-resource
 spec:
   # Replace this value with the actual OTLP/gRPC endpoint of your Dash0 organization.
-  ingressEndpoint: ingress... # TODO needs to be replaced with the actual value, see below
+  endpoint: ingress... # TODO needs to be replaced with the actual value, see below

   # Either provide the Dash0 authorization token as a string via the property authorizationToken:
   authorizationToken: auth_... # TODO needs to be replaced with the actual value, see below